 Working with Lead Paint Safely

 On-going lead safety requires the property owner to safely maintain paint and soil covering and to use lead-safe work practices when conducting maintenance activities or repairing the dwelling.
 Perspective renters or buyers should check with the property owner to find out if lead-safe practices have been followed.
-For more information on protecting your family from lead hazards, see
+For more information on protecting your family from lead hazards, select one of these links below:

 Lead Disclosure Law (Title X)